Why I May or May Not Go to Burning Man Next Year: Reflections of a Virgin Burner

 The surest way to give something appeal is to pronounce it taboo.
 So when I first read of Burning Man nearly fifteen years ago, I wanted to participate.
 Scandalous festivities in a remote desert, governed only by the hedonistic participants themselves, seemed a pathway to transcendence, a veritable yellow brick road, maybe even the Land of Oz itself, or, if not that, at least an opportunity to gain a strong and long high on powerful drugs and orgiastic sex.
 But for all the promise I glimpsed in the media’s description of Burning Man, which was infinitesimal compared to the coverage today, debauchery was the cry.
 Alas, what the sheep lambaste, the living chase.

 The challenge for those who live for such highs is planning.
 At least, that is my challenge.
 When I first learned of Burning Man I was twenty-something and had adopted as my life motto a witty (now politically incorrect) one-liner I’d read somewhere: try everything at least once, except homosexuality.
-(It’s not that I’m averse to homosexuality, but I have no desire for it either, despite having always ogled beautiful humans in every form.)
+(It’s not that I’m opposed to homosexuality, but I have no desire for it either.)
 So I carried on, hunting overstimulation in whatever shiny packaging it came in—minus sexy boys—and Burning Man became a distant oasis on the horizon, always forgotten, except when summer waned and I was reminded not only of the dawning of the event, but also of the unlikelihood of attending it in haste.

 Perhaps it’s for the best.
 My former, less mature self would’ve shown up in a tank top and Converse, with a fistful of condoms and a can-do smirk.
 The heralded all-inclusive community might not have thrown me out, as club bouncers so gleefully did to me back then, but they might’ve thought twice before knighting me with a playa name and inviting me back.
 Maybe it was attendees like I would’ve been that caused Burning Man co-founder Larry Harvey to draft the Ten Principles in 2004, which include “radical self-reliance” and “civic responsibility.”
 To be radically self-reliant in Nevada’s Black Rock Desert requires foresight, something I possess in limited quantity.